 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
-In September, it took four months on average for the 12 parcels to sell.
-Property that is priced well for its location, services and amenities can sell relatively quickly, even in this market.
+In 2022, the average was also 5.1 months.
+Year-to-date 2023, land took 6.7 months to sell which shows an increase over the last few years.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In September 2022, $2.5M of land was sold, 69% less than last September and 16% less than last month.
+In September 2023, $2.9M of land was sold, 16% more than last September and 26% less than last month.
 Land parcels currently under contract have a list price value of close to $10.3M which is 45% more than last month.
-Next month’s results should be better than this month’s, depending on which of the contracted sales close.
+Next month’s results may be higher than this month depending on which of the contracted sales close.
 So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in September sold for around $70K.
-It was .03 of an acre with gas, water, power and sewer in place.
+In terms of the lowest and highest prices for a land parcel sold, the lowest priced parcel in September was 0.27 of an acre with gas, water, power and sewer in place.
 That was listed at ~$139.9.
-At the other end of the price range was a 5 acre parcel on the west side of town.
-This sold for around $450K.
+At the other end of the price range was a 8.4 acre parcel with views and no covenants.
+This was listed at $599K.